 Is the Bielsa tunnel paved?

 On the Spanish side, the road to the tunnel is called A138.
-It’s paved.
+It’s fully paved.
 Starting from Salinas, the ascent is 21 km long.
 Over this distance, the elevation gain is 1.028 meters.
 The average percentage is 4.9 %.

 On the French side, the road to the tunnel is called D173.
 It’s asphalted but in worse conditions.
 Starting from Saint Lary Soulan, the ascent is 18.93 km long.
 Over this distance, the elevation gain is 1.000 meters.
 The average percentage is 5.3 %.
-The maximum slope is 11.8%.
+The maximum gradient is 11.8%.